 De acuerdo con informes publicados por varios medios noticiosos, el Talibán ha aumentado su ofensiva en Afganistán, incluyendo a Kabul, adonde alegadamente estaba controlado por EEUU.
 La ofensiva ha dejado el saldo de 14 civiles heridos, 17 militantes, 14 policías afganos y 8 soldados estadounidenses fallecidos.
 Después de 10 años 4 meses de guerra, es claro que no se ve un "triunfo" para las fuerzas de ocupación, sino, que, por el contrario, la guerra NO SE ESTÁ ganando.
 Es hora de que regresen a casa.

-New York Times By ALISSA J. RUBIN, GRAHAM BOWLEY and SANGAR RAHIMI
+By ALISSA J. RUBIN, GRAHAM BOWLEY and SANGAR RAHIMI

 April 15, 2012 KABUL, Afghanistan — Taliban suicide bombers and gunmen barraged the diplomatic quarter and the Parliament in the Afghan capital for hours on Sunday and struck three eastern provinces as well, in a complex attack clearly designed to undermine confidence in NATO and Afghan military gains.